PlasticRanger

 • It can be dented very easily

-What is Acrylic or Polycarbonate are Made of?
+What is Acrylic or Polycarbonate Are Made of?

 Acrylic plastic and polycarbonate are both polymers and thermoplastics at that.
-A polymer is simply a material made from different molecules connected in long chains.
-That’s the reason why acrylic and polycarbonate look, feel, and act very differently from each other.
-Both are made differently, utilizing different molecules.
-The entire process of making polymers is called polymerization.
+A polymer is a material made from different molecules connected in long chains.

-These are the most common methods used to produce acrylic and polycarbonate.
-However, several other methods are used when materials with special features are required, i.e., color, non-glare, static, anti-static, UV filtering, weatherability, etc.
+However, other methods are used when materials with unique features are required, i.e., color, non-glare, static, anti-static, UV filtering, weatherability, etc.

 Engaging Read – What is a Plastic Pallet? | The Definitive Guide

-How are Acrylic Sheets are Made?
+How are Acrylic Sheets Made?

-The molds are opened, cooled, and the resulting sheets are immediately used to improve the quality of the final product.
+The molds are opened, and cooled, and the resulting sheets are immediately used to improve the quality of the final product.

 The two most adapted methods for manufacturing acrylic plastic sheets are Batch cell and continuous bulk polymerization.